Kazuma Kobori: Professional career

 In November 2023, Kobori made his professional debut at the Queensland PGA Championship on the PGA Tour of Australasia where he finished in a tie for 9th, two strokes behind winner Phoenix Campbell.
 At the start of 2024, Kobori won three consecutive WebEx Players Series tournaments, claiming the Order of Merit, as well as being awarded with Player of the Year and Rookie of the Year honours.

 Personal life

-Kobori was born in Karuizawa, Japan, and moved to Canterbury, New Zealand, with his family when he was six.
 His older sister, Momoka, is also a golfer.
-Kobori was educated at Rangiora High School.